Ride CK

 Interurban service was expanded to include Route D, linking Chatham to Tilbury and Wheatley in January 2009, and Route C, serving Blenheim and Ridgetown in January 2010.

 All urban and inter-urban routes stop at the Downtown Transfer Terminal at 100 Wellington Street West in Chatham.

 Chatham Specialized Transit Service is a personalized curb-to-curb transportation service for persons who are unable to board the Chatham Conventional public transit system.

-In March 2020, CK Transit launched a pilot project in which it offers on-demand transit in the urban area.
+In March 2020, Ride CK launched a pilot project in which it offers on-demand transit in the urban area.
 A dedicated app for this service was launched in December 2021.
 As of 2024, CK OnRequest is offered on evenings and Sundays in Chatham and all week in Wallaceburg.